PasinduW-sketch/blood-bank-system/README.md

-if u run this https://pasinduw-sketch.github.io/blood-bank-system/
+if u run this click https://pasinduw-sketch.github.io/blood-bank-system/